Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems

+The proposed model can benefit from incorporating real-time weather data and considering the variations in travel patterns across different days of the week and holidays.
+These insights can help online taxi-hailing systems to better allocate resources, adjust pricing strategies, and ultimately enhance their overall efficiency and user satisfaction.

-To compare our proposed model’s prediction accuracy with existing models, we implemented some of them.
-The simplest one is called the calendar model, which has three different types: 1) Hourly calendar model which returns travels count mean in the last 3 hours, 2) Daily calendar model which returns travels count mean in the past 7 days, and 3) Weekly calendar model which returns travels count mean in the past 5 weeks for the specified hour and day.
-The second implemented model is MLP, which has the same structure as our proposed model with the difference that the recurrent layers are replaced with simple layers of neurons.
-The input data of the MLP model is similar to our proposed model with the exception of the time series axis, thus all the last 3 hours features come in a vector.
-Also, we use the NMF algorithm on the implemented models’ input which 'NMF' is written at the beginning of their name.
-The other models that use input data similar to the MLP model are SVM \cite{smola2004tutorial} with Radial Basis Function (RBF) kernel, K-Nearest Neighbors (KNN) \cite{altman1992introduction} with uniform distance weight, and Random Forest \cite{breiman2001random}.
-Furthermore, we implemented the NMF-VAR \cite{li2018hybrid} which is explained earlier and its input data structure is like our proposed model.
-Except for weekly and daily calendar models, the other models use the past 3 hours' features to predict the next hour's travel.
+In order to evaluate the prediction accuracy of our proposed model in comparison to existing models, we implemented several of them.
+The most basic among these is referred to as the calendar model, which can be categorized into three distinct types: 1) Hourly calendar model, which computes the mean travel count for the previous three hours, 2) Daily calendar model, which calculates the mean travel count for the preceding seven days, and 3) Weekly calendar model, which determines the mean travel count for the past five weeks, specifically for the given hour and day.
+The second model implemented for comparison is the MLP, which shares a similar structure with our proposed model, except that the recurrent layers are substituted by simple neuron layers.
+The input data for the MLP model closely resembles that of our proposed model, with the exception of the time series axis.
+Consequently, all features from the previous three hours are incorporated into a single vector.
+Additionally, we employ the NMF algorithm on the input of the implemented models, which is indicated by the prefix 'NMF' in their names.
+Other models that utilize input data akin to the MLP model include SVM \cite{smola2004tutorial} with Radial Basis Function (RBF) kernel, K-Nearest Neighbors (KNN) \cite{altman1992introduction} with uniform distance weight, and Random Forest \cite{breiman2001random}.
+Moreover, we implemented the NMF-VAR \cite{li2018hybrid}, as described earlier, which has an input data structure similar to our proposed model.
+With the exception of the weekly and daily calendar models, the other models leverage features from the previous three hours to predict travel in the subsequent hour.